openfheorg/openfhe-development/docs/static_docs/Governance.md

 is incremented.

 When a stable-release is patched, the pre-release Major and Minor numbers are maintained, and the patch is incremented.
-The patches applied to the stable-release are to be applied to the master branch of the development release as appropriate.
+The patches applied to the stable-release are to be applied to the main branch of the development release as appropriate.

 At no time will there be multiple pre-release versions supported.
 Only the latest pre-release will be considered active.